 Written for patients, the You Bet Your Life! books will help you better understand how the healthcare system works, and why advocates are so necessary.

-The Patient Advocate Certification Board (PACB) is developing a credential to be earned by patient advocates.
+The Patient Advocate Certification Board (PACB) offers a credential to be earned by patient advocates.